DormantLogician/equal-language-concept/doc/Structure.md

     'a O 'b O 'c
     'a O,

 Defines an order-sensitive sequence of structures.
+Used to compose categories in order to form a new one.

 #### 1.7 Collection
     'a C 'b C 'c
     'a C,

 Defines an unordered collection of structures.
+Items in a collection may be rearranged to fit inside another category when intersected - generates unions in cases where two or more possible items may fit in a specific location.

 #### 1.8 Category
     Definition (Structure):